 - Update on the Families First Coronavirus Response Act, March 25, 2020

 - Families First Coronavirus Response Act, March 19, 2020

 - Coronavirus FAQ #2 for Employers – Now What?, March 13, 2020

 - A Coronavirus FAQ for Employers – Compensation, March 11, 2020

 Without restating all requirements of FFCRA, discussed here and here, we at KRCL’s Employment Law Practice Group wanted to provide you immediately with the wording proposed by the U.S. Department of Labor for employee notice (the DOL manages these issues for the federal government).
-The model below was issued by the DOL on March 25, 2020, and employers are required to post this notice by Friday, March 27, 2020.
+The model below was issued by the DOL on March 25, 2020.

 Also see: The DOL Fact Sheet is linked here. https://www.dol.gov/agencies/whd/pandemic/ffcra-employer-paid-leave and the DOL Q&A is linked here and reprinted below. https://www.dol.gov/agencies/whd/pandemic/ffcra-questions